Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem

 \subsection{Acknowledgements}

-We thank Fran\c{c}ois Thilmany for sharing his expertise on algebraic groups and Pierre-Emmanuel Caprace for helpful conversations and for hosting the visit of the first author at UCLouvain, where much of the work on this project was done.
-Further thanks go to Tsachik Gelander for some helpful comments and Gil Goffer for her careful reading and feedback.
+We thank Fran\c{c}ois Thilmany for his indispensable help with the intricacies of algebraic groups, for finding for us the beautiful but hard to find work of Cutkosky and Srinivas \cite{CS1993}, and for numerous helpful discussions.
+We thank Adrien Le Boudec for suggesting Corollary \ref{cor:boudec} and Pierre-Emmanuel Caprace for helpful conversations and for hosting the visit of the first author at UCLouvain.
+Further thanks go to Tsachik Gelander for helpful comments and Gil Goffer for her careful reading and feedback.